 If you are current on your utility bills up to the closing date, you should only pay them up to that point.
 Before attempting to sell the property, the owner must reimburse any outstanding utility expenses.

-Some sellers choose to pay for marketing efforts in order to generate more leads.
+Some sellers choose to pay for marketing efforts to generate more leads.
 This could include anything from online listings and advertising to signage and open houses.

-How much you decide to spend on marketing depends on your budget, how quickly you want to sell and how competitive the market is.
+How much you spend on marketing depends on your budget, how quickly you want to sell, and how competitive the market is.

 Some sellers choose to have a commercial real estate attorney review and negotiate the contract of sale.
-This is not required but could be beneficial if there are any complex terms or conditions in the agreement.
-It is typical to use a real estate attorney for larger deals as well as in specific states.
+This is not required but could be beneficial if the agreement has any complex terms or conditions.
+Using a commercial real estate attorney for larger deals and specific states is typical.
 Sellers can expect to pay anywhere from $500 to $2000 for legal fees.

-Title clearing is the process of verifying that the title is clear of any outstanding liens or judgments.
+Title clearing verifies that the title is clear of any outstanding liens or judgments.
 The cost for this service ranges from $250 to $750.
 Some examples of liens or judgments are:

 – IRS tax liens

 – Judgments from previous owners

 UCC (Uniform Commercial Code) filing is usually a part of title clearing.
 This is a process in which the lender files a security interest against the property’s title insurance to protect its investment.
 The cost for this service is about $50.